-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions Gee Principal Considerations in Introductory Section L. The purpose of the loan.
+Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section 1.
+The purpose of the loan.
 Fine of \$2,500 to \$73,000.
 Consider suspending the respondent for a period of 10 business days to three months.
 2. The number of loans at issue.
-Where aggravating factors predominate, consider a longer suspension (of up to two years) or a bar.
-The number of customers involved in the respondent's borrowing or lending arrangements.
-Whether the loan was documented through a loan agreement or other written instrument.
+Where aggravating factors predominate, conside a longer suspension (of up to two years) or a bar.
+The number of customers involved in the respondent's borrowing or lending arrangements. a longer suspension (or up to two years) or a bar.
+4. Whether the loan was documented through a loan agreement or other written instrument.
 5. The dollar amount, duration, interest rate, repayment schedule, and other terms of the loan and whether they are reasonable.
 Whether the respondent made payments in conformance with the loan agreement and has repaid, or attempted to repay, the loan.
 The age, financial condition, and financial sophistication of the customer.
 Whether the respondent made any misrepresentations to the customer.
-Whether the respondent misled his or her employer member firm about the existence of the loan or otherwise concealed the activity from the firm.
+Whether the respondent misled his or her employer member firm about the existence of the loan or otherwise concealed the activity from the firm. the activity from the firm.

-Churning or Excessive Trading1
+Churning or Excessive Trading

-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions ee Principal Considerations in Introductory Section Fine of \$5,000 to \$110,000 3 Individual Consider suspending an individual respondent in any or all capacities for a period of one month to two years.
-Where aggravating factors predominate, conside a longer suspension (of up to two years) or a bar.
-Strongly consider barring an individual for reckles or intentional misconduct (e.g., churning).
+Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Fine of \$5,000 to \$110,000 Individual Consider suspending an individual respondent in any or all capacities for a period of one month to two years.
+Where aggravating factors predominate, consider a longer suspension (of up to two years) or a bar.
+Strongly consider barring an individual for reckless or intentional misconduct ( e.g. , churning).
 Firm Consider suspending a firm with respect to a limited set of activities or functions for up to three months.
-Where aggravating factors predominate, conside suspending a firm with respect to any or all relevant activities or functions for longer than three months, or consider ordering expulsion of the firm.
+Where aggravating factors predominate, consider suspending a firm with respect to any or all relevant activities or functions for longer than three months, or consider ordering expulsion of the firm.

-^{1.} This guideline also is appropriate for annuity and mutual fund-related violations, including switching.
+1. This guideline also is appropriate for annuity and mutual fund-related violations, including switching.

-^{2.} This guideline also is appropriate for violations of MSRB Rule G-17.
+2. This guideline also is appropriate for violations of MSRB Rule G-17.

-^{3.} As set forth in General Principle No. 6, Adjudicators should also order disgorgement.
+3. As set forth in General Principle No. 6, Adjudicators should also order disgorgement.

-Communications With the Public-Late Filing; Failing to File1; Failing to Comply With Rule Standards or Use of Misleading Communications2
+Communications With the Public-Late Filing; Failing to File; Failing to Comply With Rule Standards or Use of Misleading Communications